learn-academy-2023-hotel/treasurehunt-jdpinkard/README.md

 -updated value of a square at particular index to be a tree

 - As a user, if I select the winning square, the question mark will become a treasure emoji.
 If I select the losing square, the question mark will become a bomb emoji.

+branch: story-4
+-passed a random value in a new state to determine the location of the treasure -passed a random value in a another new state to determine the location of a bomb

 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses are remaining.
 The counter starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.
 - As a user, I can see a message stating that I won the game by selecting the square that contains the treasure.